mbrightcpacket/deploy-bluesky-pds-with-aws-cdk/README.md

 2. A **sidecar container** that uses [Litestream](https://litestream.io/) to continuously replicate the main PDS on-disk SQLite databases to S3.
 On task launch, the sidecar starts before the PDS and restores the database files from S3 to the local disk (a shared volume with the PDS container).
+3. Another **sidecar container** backs up other PDS files to S3, such as individual user SQLite databases.
+On task launch, the sidecar starts before the PDS and restores the on-disk files from S3 to the local disk (a shared volume with the PDS container).

 For monitoring, container logs are sent to [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/).